 For example, when the Census changed the PUMAs identified in ACS PUMS files from the 2000 to 2010 definitions, IPUMS USA also changed which metropolitan definitions it used as the basis of the METRO variable, switching from the 1999 to the 2013 OMB definitions.
-In effect, the portion of population having a mixed metro/nonmetro status doubled from 7% for the 2011 ACS (using 2000 PUMAs) to 14% for the 2012 ACS (using 2010 PUMAs), and the portion with a mixed central/principal city status grew from 30% to 41%.
-These shifts are much larger than typical annual changes, indicating that they are mainly artifacts of definition changes, which calls into question any measured changes within metro classes over this period.
+In effect, the portion of population having a mixed metro/nonmetro status grew from 7% for the 2011 ACS (using 2000 PUMAs) to 12% for the 2012 ACS (using 2010 PUMAs), and the portion with a mixed central/principal city status grew from 30% to 36%.
+These shifts are much larger than typical annual changes, indicating that they are mainly artifacts of definition changes.